AntonGrn/home-auto-ALMA/home-server/gadget-examples/ESP8266_CONTROL_ONOFF/README.txt

-A native CONTTROL_ONOFF ALMA gadget.
+A native CONTROL_ONOFF ALMA gadget to control ESP8266 GPIO.

 SETUP:
 1. In code: Assign values to ssid and password (for network connection).